Call Today! Free Immediate Response (818) 781-1570

 If a defendant violates the terms of felony probation, the judge could revoke probation and send the defendant to jail for the maximum sentence of their crime.
 However, the judge could also increase the period of probation and impose more severe conditions.

 Anyone convicted of a California felony crime will also have to deal with many collateral consequences.
 For example, they will be required to disclose the felony conviction of an application for employment.
 They will also be prohibited from owning or possessing a firearm.
-If they were convicted of a sex crime (link), they will be required to register as a sex offender under California Penal Code 290.
+If they were convicted of a sex crime (link), they would be required to register as a sex offender under California Penal Code 290.

 How Our Los Angeles Criminal Lawyers Can Help You

 Eisner Gorin LLP is a top-ranked criminal law firm located at 1875 Century Park E #705, Los Angeles, CA 90067.
-We are also located right next to the Van Nuys Courthouse at 14401 Sylvan St #112 Van Nuys, CA 91401.
+We are also located right next to the Van Nuys Courthouse at 14401 Sylvan St #112, Van Nuys, CA 91401.
 Contact our office for an immediate consultation at (310) 328-3776.

 Related Content: